-One of the most popular Manipur festivals, Cheiraoba is celebrated on the 1st day of Sajibu month (March-April).
+One of the most famous festivals of Manipur, Cheiraoba is celebrated on the 1st day of Sajibu month (March-April).
 This is also known as Spring Festival in Manipur.
 During this festival, people dress up in traditional outfits, visit friends and relatives, exchange greetings and gifts and cook local delicacies.
-The regional goddess Sanamahi is also worshipped during Cheiraoba festival.
+The regional goddess Sanamahi is also worshipped during Cheiraoba festival of Manipur.

 Key attractions: People climb up Cheiraoching hill top, located in Imphal during this festival.
 Local folks believe that climbing this hillock signifies the rise of human civilisation.

-From the full moon day of Phalguna month (February-March), the celebration of Yaoshang or Holi starts in Manipur and continues for 5 days.
+From the full moon day of Phalguna month (February-March), the celebration of Yaoshang Festival of Manipur or Holi starts and continues for 5 days.
 This is one of the major Manipur festivals as well as entire north-eastern region of India.
 People throw and spray dry and wet colours on each other, sing songs and dance together.
 Children collect money from each and every household and organise feasts, parties, sports and games in the localities.

 Key attractions: Thabal Chongba- Manipuri folk dance where boys and girls hold hands and dance in circles.